This is a best prospect industry sector for this country. Includes a market overview and trade data

 Renewable Energy

-The PDP8 prioritizes the development of solar and wind power sources in large scale (with the capacity of wind power sources being tripled and the capacity of solar power being doubled in comparison with the capacity under the current Revised PDP7).
+PDP8 prioritizes the development of solar and wind power sources in large scale (with a tripling of wind power capacity and a doubling of solar power capacity as compared with the capacity under the current Revised PDP7).

-The ratio of renewable energy (excluding hydropower) in the PDP8 has increased to almost 30 percent in 2030, while such ratio in the amended PDP7 was only at 16.3 percent.
-A study by the World Bank estimated that 8.6 percent of Vietnam’s land mass could be used for wind power.
+The ratio of renewable energy (excluding hydropower) in the PDP8 has increased to almost 30% in 2030, while such ratio in the amended PDP7 was only at 16.3%.
+A study by the World Bank estimated that 8.6% of Vietnam’s land mass could be used for wind power.
 The country has an estimated total wind power potential between 24.0 GW and 26.7 GW.
 The PDP8 expects that by 2030, onshore and near-shore wind power will develop an additional capacity of 9 GW, offshore wind power will develop an additional capacity of 2-3 GW, solar power will develop an additional capacity of 7 GW, biomass power will be reduced by 0.5 GW, and small-scaled hydropower will be reduced by 1.8 GW.

 Offshore Wind Power (at an area with a seabed depth of over 20m):

-The Vietnamese government has also proposed several policies in recent months to boost the development of the wind energy sector.
-The current FITs for offshore wind is highly attractive at 9.8 US cent/kWh which were increased from the previous rate of 7.8 US cent/kWh.
+The Vietnamese government has proposed several policies in recent months to boost the development of the wind energy sector.
+The current FITs for offshore wind are highly attractive at 9.8 US cent/kWh, which were increased from the previous rate of 7.8 US cent/kWh.
 Because of difficulties caused by the COVID-19 pandemic the FIT was extended from the original COD deadline in November 2021 to the end of 2023.
+However, despite attractive FITs, lack of a clear regulatory framework has limited investment and created ongoing challenges for realizing the significant potential of offshore wind.

-Decision 13/2020/QD-TTg issued in April 2020, fixed the solar FIT in Vietnam at 7.09 U.S. cents/kWh for ground mounted plants and 7.69 US cents/kWh for floating plants, while rooftop solar maintains a higher rate of 8.38 US cents/kWh.
+Decision 13/2020/QD-TTg issued in April 2020, fixed the solar feed-in tariffs (FIT) in Vietnam at 7.09 U.S. cents/kWh for ground mounted plants and 7.69 US cents/kWh for floating plants, while rooftop solar maintains a higher rate of 8.38 US cents/kWh.
 By the end of 2020, grid-connected solar power sources that had been put into operation were up to about 9,000 MW (of which Ninh Thuan and Binh Thuan provinces are nearly 3.5 GW).
-The capacity scale of the additional planned solar power projects is over 13 GW, with the total registered construction scale, but not yet added, at about 50 GW.
+The capacity scale of the additional planned solar power projects is over 13 GW, with the total registered construction scale (not yet added) at about 50 GW.
+However, as noted above, access to transmission capacity has remained a significant challenge for these projects, creating stranded assets.
+In addition, project developers have faced delays in negotiating power purchase agreements with EVN.

 Biomass and Co-generation (Sugar):

-There are currently approximately 150 MW biomass installations with potential capacity of 500 MW in 2020, and its anticipated there will be 2,000 MW by 2030.
+There are currently approximately 150 MW biomass installations with potential capacity of 500 MW in 2020, and PDP8 projects 2 GW by 2030.
 At present, most biomass plants in Vietnam are CHP biomass projects which are used for self-generation in sugar mills.

-The theoretical potential of biomass energy in Vietnam from the combustion of rice husk, rice straw, corn cob, cassava stalk, bagasse, and sugar cane waste is estimated at more than 2,500 MW.
+The theoretical potential of biomass energy in Vietnam from the combustion of rice husk, rice straw, corn cob, cassava stalk, bagasse, and sugar cane waste are estimated at more than 2,500 MW.

 FDI Encouragement and Challenges